Last Modified: 6/25/2015

-An ALERT contains critical information that requires immediate attention.
-For example, vulnerabilities, false positives, virus outbreaks, or critical remediation updates.
+An ALERT contains critical information that requires immediate customer action, such as vulnerabilities, false positives, virus outbreaks, or critical remediation updates.
 ALERTS are distributed immediately.

 What is a Notice?

-A Notice contains important product information.
-For example, patch releases, changes, enhancements, or End of Life statements.
-Notices are distributed as required.
+A Notice contains important product information, such as patch releases, changes, enhancements, or End of Life statements.
+Notices are distributed within four hours of submission.

 What is the Weekly Roundup?

 The Weekly Roundup is a digest of ALERTS and Notices sent in the previous seven days.
-For secondary products, the information might be published only in the weekly Roundup, and not in a Notice.
-The Weekly Roundup is published on Thursdays.
+It is published every Thursday.

 What are DAT Delay Notices?

-McAfee Labs provides DAT files at 19:00 UTC daily.
-If there is an issue that causes the daily DAT file to be delayed, McAfee will send a Delay Notice via SNS.
+McAfee Labs provides DAT file updates daily.
+If there is an issue that causes the daily DAT file to be delayed more than two hours, McAfee sends a Delay Notice via SNS.